lkq/timeron/README.md

 # Timer On

-Going to build a simple AOP framework for measuring method call performance
+Going to build a simple framework for measuring method call performance using AOP

-## Usage
+### Designed Features

+#### 1. with annotation

     public interface UserService {
         @Timer(name = "getUser")